-JapanTravel Bike is an online reseller built on top of Docomo's bikesharing service enabling travellers to rent bikes for a day around various cities in Japan including highly visited tourist locations such as Tokyo, Osaka and Nara.
+Japan Travel Bike is an online reseller built on top of Docomo's bikesharing service enabling travellers to rent bikes for a day around various cities in Japan including highly visited tourist locations such as Tokyo, Osaka and Nara.

-- Product Design
+- Product design

-- Front-end Development
+- Front-end development

-- Reduced bike return issues by 99%
+- Decreased costs by reducing bike return issues by 99%

-- Average session per user increased by 18%
+- Increased return user by 18%

-Bike sharing is a popular concept around the world and a variety of these programs exist in global cities such as New York, Amsterdam and nowadays in Tokyo.
+Bike-sharing is a popular concept around the world and a variety of these programs exist in global cities such as New York, Amsterdam and nowadays in Tokyo.

-Docomo’s initial bicycle service was not provided in other languages than Japanese and the time to unlock a bicycle took approximately 10 to 15 minutes.
-This is why JapanTravel Bike started as a service for travellers.
+Docomo’s original bicycle service was provided in Japanese only, and to unlock a bicycle, users had to go through a tiresome process which took approximately 10 to 15 minutes.
+This is where Japan Travel saw an opportunity and started Japan Travel Bike as a service for travelers.

 “I Think it’s really useful to be able to rent a bike for a day so that you can avoid crowded public transportation.
 Especially for short distances such as Shibuya to Harajuku.”